 3) Bristol Quality of Life in your Neighbourhood surveys (2012 and 2014)

 In 2012 and 2014, we generated data from the Bristol Quality of Life in your Neighbourhood survey.
 Our response rates were 18% in 2012, and 14% in 2014.

 Members of the research team have also been active in contributing to public debates about civic leadership in Bristol throughout the project.

 Privacy notice for the Bristol Civic Leadership Project

-This privacy notice relates to The Bristol Civic Leadership Project survey we are conducting in 2018.
-You will have been directed here if you followed the relevant link at the start of the survey.
+This privacy notice relates to The Bristol Civic Leadership Project survey conducted in 2018.

 David Sweeting, at the University of Bristol is the data controller for this project for the purposes of the relevant legal regulations.
 The purpose of this privacy notice is to tell you about what information we collect about you, how we use that information and who we may share it with.